gautier-lefebvre/cppframework/README.md

 #### http

-The HTTP module works this way: each remote server runs on a different thread, as you can't send a new request before completely reading the response to the last request you sent.
+The HTTP module is a HTTP client.
+It works this way: each remote server runs on a different thread, as you can't send a new request before completely reading the response to the last request you sent.
 Whenever you want to send a HTTP request, the manager will check if you already have a connection to this url (defined by a path and a port), and create a new thread dynamically.
 You don't have to initialize anything, but you have the choice.

 When sending a HTTP request, you can provide a callback method which will be called when the response to this particular request is read.